frenchie68/Z79Forth/README.md

 - hardware: an Hitachi 63C09 based single board computer, aka the "Z79Forth Reference Board."
-- software: a 79-STANDARD sub-set implementation entirely written in assembly language.
+- software: an ANS94 full core word set implementation entirely written in assembly language.
+Some primitives of the "Core ext" word set are also supplied.

 Additionally, some sample application programs and benchmarks are provided.
 Please note that the GPL version 3 only applies to the assembly code.
 The